Stability conditions and quantum dilogarithm identities for Dynkin quivers: Introduction

-Stability conditions naturally link to Donaldson-Thomas (DT) invariants, which was originally defined as the weighted Euler characteristics (by Behrend function) of moduli spaces for Calabi-Yau 3-folds (cf. \cite{N1}).
-Reineke \cite{R} (cf. Section~\ref{sec:DT.R}) realized that the DT-type invariant for a Dynkin quiver can be calculated as a product of quantum dilogarithms, indexing by any HN-stratum of $\nzero$, which is a `maximal refined version' of torsion pairs on an abelian category.
+Stability conditions naturally link to Donaldson-Thomas (DT) invariants, which were originally defined as the weighted Euler characteristics (by Behrend function) of moduli spaces for Calabi-Yau 3-folds (cf. \cite{N1}).
+Reineke \cite{R} (cf. \S~\ref{sec:DT.R}) realized that the DT-type invariant for a Dynkin quiver can be calculated as a product of quantum dilogarithms, indexing by any HN-stratum of $\nzero$, which is a `maximal refined version' of torsion pairs on an abelian category.
 His approach was integrating certain identities in Hall algebras to show the stratum-independence of the product.
-We will give a combinatorial proof of such quantum dilogarithm identities via exchange graphs.
+We will give a combinatorial proof of these type of quantum dilogarithm identities via exchange graphs.